isomerpages/moe-dunearnsec/_co-curricular-activities/Clubs/Photography Club.md

 third_nav_title: Clubs
 variant: tiptap
 ---
+<h4><strong>Announcement</strong></h4>
+<p>This CCA will be merged with Infocomm Technology Club and Audio-Visual
+Aid Club in 2026 and renamed as New Media Club.
+Please refer to New Media Club page for updates from early November onwards.</p>
 <h4><strong>CCA Objectives</strong></h4>
 <p>The Photography Club strives to value-add and to link back to authentic
 real-world applications for Dunearn Secondary School students.
 The Photography